-The carbon pricing mechanism is an emissions trading scheme that puts a price on Australia's carbon pollution.
-It was introduced by the clean energy legislation and applies to Australia's biggest carbon emitters (called liable entities).
+The carbon pricing mechanism was an emissions trading scheme that puts a price on Australia's carbon pollution.
+It was introduced by the Clean Energy Act 2011 and related legislation and applied to Australia's biggest carbon emitters (called liable entities).
 While the carbon pricing mechanism has been abolished from 1 July 2014 with the repeal of the Clean Energy Act 2011, liable entities must still meet their obligations under the carbon pricing mechanism for the financial years it operated, i.e. - 2012-13 and 2013-14.

-The carbon pricing mechanism covers a range of large business and industrial facilities.
-It does not directly cover the vast majority of Australian businesses, including smaller businesses, or households.
+The carbon pricing mechanism covered a range of large business and industrial facilities.
+It did not directly cover the vast majority of Australian businesses, including smaller businesses, or households.

 How does it work?

 Liable entities must report annually on their emissions or potential emissions in relation to the 2012-13 and 2013-14 financial years under the National Greenhouse and Energy Reporting Act 2007 (NGER Act).

-At the end of each financial year, liable entities must surrender one carbon unit for every tonne of carbon dioxide equivalent (CO2-e)—that they have produced in that year.
-This creates economic incentives to reduce their pollution.
+For each of these financial years, liable entities must surrender one carbon unit for every tonne of carbon dioxide equivalent (CO2-e)—that they have produced in that financial year.

-If a liable entity does not surrender any or enough units, it must pay a 'unit shortfall charge':
+If a liable entity does not surrender any or enough units, it must pay a 'unit shortfall charge'. ÷ F

-- from 2012 to 2015, this charge is set at 130 per cent of the fixed price for the relevant financial year multiplied by the number of units is shortfall.
+From 2012 to 2014, this charge is set at 130 per cent of the fixed price for the relevant financial year multiplied by the number of units is shortfall.

-The shortfall charge creates an incentive to surrender units under the mechanism rather than pay the higher shortfall charge.
+The unit shortfall charge creates an incentive to surrender units under the mechanism rather than pay the higher unit shortfall charge.